Geeksltd/Zebble.Office365/README.md

 #### Register your application

 You can register the application by visiting https://apps.dev.microsoft.com and clicking on the Add an app button.
 Once you enter the app details, be sure to note the Application Id generated.
 Under the Add Platforms section, you can now register an application to multiple platforms.
 This makes life simpler by having one application ID for various implementations of the same app across mobile and web.
 Click **Native Application**.
-This will allow mobile applications to access the organization’s AD and Graph API.
+This will allow mobile applications to access the organizationâ€™s AD and Graph API.

 Once supported platforms are added, we can add permissions on the same screen.
-In this case, I’ve given the permissions `User.Read`.
-These are required to get a user’s information.
+In this case, Iâ€™ve given the permissions `User.Read`.
+These are required to get a userâ€™s information.
 Save the changes, and your app is now registered.

 ### Api Usage